MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

         Start-AIPScan

-2. Wait for the scanner to complete its cycle.
+2. Wait for the scanner to complete its cycle by running the following command:

+    Get-AIPScannerStatus

+    Look for the status to show **Idle** rather than **Scanning**.
 When the scanner has crawled through all the files in the data stores that you specified, the scanner stops although the scanner service remains running.

-You can use the local Windows **Applications and Services** event log, **Azure Information Protection**, to confirm when the scanner stops.
+    You can also use the local Windows **Applications and Services** event log, **Azure Information Protection**, to confirm when the scanner has finished scanning.
 Look for the informational event ID **911**.

 3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports and that have a .csv file format.
 With the default configuration of the scanner, only files that meet the conditions for automatic classification are included in these reports.